 Deutsche Fragen (German Questions)

 Wie mache ich eine Frage?
 Video on the word order of German questions.
+Mostly in German, but easy; with an addendum for English speakers.
 V

 Questions: making simple questions.
 O